Andrey2470T/Particlespawner_Redo/README.md

  ## misc.is_player_has_any_particlespawners(player)
-   --Defines whether a player has any particlespawners (returns boolean)
+   Defines whether a player has any particlespawners (returns boolean)

  ## misc.is_player_has_the_particlespawner(player, particlespawner_id)
-   --Defines whether a player has certain particlespawner (returns boolean)
+   Defines whether a player has certain particlespawner (returns boolean)

  ## misc.stop_particle_spawner(player, particlespawner_id)
-   --Stops a particlespawner (makes it from active_mode to stop_mode)
+   Stops a particlespawner (makes it from active_mode to stop_mode)
    # Note:  it will NOT remove actual player_meta_data, just change a mode

  ## misc.continue_particle_spawner(player, particlespawner_id)
-   --Continues a particlespawner (makes it from stop_mode to active_mode)
+   Continues a particlespawner (makes it from stop_mode to active_mode)

  ## misc.remove_particle_spawner(player, particlespawner_id)
-   --Removes a particlespawner (with player_meta_data)
+   Removes a particlespawner (with player_meta_data)